Six “How-Tos” to Create a Safety Culture

 Super Bowl winners have coaches that constantly assess them.

 Good coaches identify improvement areas and leverage each team member’s strengths.
 Use your safety coach to help you.
-This could be an internal subject matter expert or an outside safety consultant.
-Don’t forget that most major insurance carriers and leading brokers, like PSA, have professional safety people on staff to assist you.
+This could be an internal subject matter expert or an outside safety consultant who can help you create a safety culture.
+Don’t forget that most major insurance carriers and leading brokers, like PSA, have professional safety risk management services to assist you.
 These services are usually included in your insurance policy, so use them.

 Super Bowl winners are open to feedback.